The FRC will continue to update these FAQs in response to queries. If you have more questions about the Code, please contact us at email@example.com

 My organisation is a signatory to the 2012 Stewardship Code, do we remain a signatory or do we need to apply?

-The 2020 UK Stewardship Code sets a new higher standard for stewardship reporting, including a requirement for annual reporting on stewardship activities and outcomes.
-All signatories to the 2012 Code will need to apply to become a signatory to the 2020 Code by submitting a Stewardship Report that meets the FRC expectations.
+Previous signatories to the 2012 Code will need to apply to become a signatory to the 2020 Code by submitting a Stewardship Report that meets the FRC expectations.
+All Signatories to the 2020 Code will have to annually update and submit their Report to remain on the list.

-Do we need to keep our 2012 Stewardship Code statement if we will be applying to become a signatory to the 2020 Code?
-Are we still required to update it this year?
+Can we keep our 2012 Stewardship Code statement available on our website if we will be applying to become a signatory to the 2020 Code?

-Should we notify the FRC that we will apply to become a signatory in 2021?
+Should we notify the FRC that we will apply to become a signatory?

-The FRC encourages any organisations that intend to apply to become signatories to the Code in the first application window (by 31 March 2021 for the reporting year 1 January – 31 December 2020) to notify us of their intention to do so at email@example.com
+The FRC encourages any organisations that intend to apply to become signatories to the Code to notify us of their intention to do so at firstname.lastname@example.org

 How should we structure the Report?